page is a collection of my programming-related projects. Most

 main project I work on these days is my Orange C/C++ Compiler,

 relatively new optimizing compiler and toolchain for WIN32 which was

 pretty much from scratch.
 It currently has support for the

-it has been updated to support C++11 and currently uses the CLANG
+it has been updated to support C++11 and then C++14; it currently uses the libc++

 A recent variation on Orange C is a compiler which compiles to